 Practice of Medicine

-Practices that treat minor patients (such as pediatricians, family practitioners, and pediatric specialists) almost always need the consent of a parent or legal guardian to provide medical care to those patients.
+Practices that treat minor patients (such as pediatricians, family practitioners and pediatric specialists) almost always need the consent of a parent or legal guardian to provide medical care to those patients.
 In most circumstances, this will rarely create a problem for the practice.
 However, when parents are divorced or in marital discord, a practice may find that obtaining consent can be challenging and confusing.
-Additionally, when parents disagree about the minor’s medical care, the subject of who has access to medical records and who may make decisions on behalf of the minor patient can become points of hostility.
+Additionally, when parents disagree about the minor’s medical care, who has access to medical records and may make decisions on behalf of the minor patient can become points of hostility.

-Based on MagMutual’s experience handling these matters, we advise that practices take the following steps to ensure the practice minimizes risk with respect to obtaining appropriate consent before providing medical care.
+Based on MagMutual’s experience handling these matters, we advise that practices take the following steps to minimize risk with respect to obtaining appropriate consent before providing medical care.

 Step 1: Determine the relationship between the parents of the minor patient.

-When the practice begins providing medical care to a minor patient, the practice should determine the relationship between the parents.
-Absent a birth certificate, or other legal documentation to the contrary, the practice may assume the individuals listed on the practice’s intake form are the only relevant parties that may consent on behalf of the minor patient.
+When starting to provide medical care to a minor patient, the practice should determine the relationship between the parents.
+Absent a birth certificate or other legal documentation to the contrary, the practice may assume the individuals listed on the practice’s intake form are the only parties that may consent on behalf of the minor patient.
 The practice may assume that the individuals listed on the intake form are married, unless specifically stated otherwise.
 Unless legally divorced, separated parents are still considered married for purposes of determining authority to consent and right to access the patient’s medical records.

 The practice may assume that with married parents, the parent present is acting in accordance with the wishes of the other parent.
-However, if divorced parents are in a dispute over the medical care to be provided to the minor patient or who may access the minor patient’s medical records, the practice should have both parties provide legal documentation—divorce agreement or custody arrangement—that details the parents’ current relationship and rights over medical decision-making of their minor child.
+However, if divorced parents are in a dispute over medical care for a minor patient or access to the minor patient’s medical records, the practice should have both parties provide legal documentation — divorce agreement or custody arrangement — that details the parents’ current relationship and rights over medical decision-making for their minor child.

 Step 2: Determine who has the authority to consent to the medical decisions on behalf of the minor patient.